susanwinters214/ReactJourney/README.md

 2. Download and install NodeJS (https://nodejs.org/en/)
 3. Go setup a Profile on GitHub (https://github.com/)

-May The Force Be With You!
+May The Force Be With You! - YODA